ProgrammerRohitCodes/Python-Projects/Unit convertor/readme.md

 # Unit Converter App (Tkinter)

-Ye ek simple desktop application hai jo Python ke Tkinter library ka use karke banaya gaya hai.
-Is app ka purpose different units ke beech conversion karna hai, jaise time, temperature, area, length, mass, data, speed, aur currency.
+This is a simple application built using Python’s Tkinter library.
+The app allows users to convert between various units such as time, temperature, area, length, mass, data, speed, and currency.

 ---

 ## Features

-- Multiple unit conversion categories:
+- Supports multiple unit conversion categories:
   - Time (seconds to minutes)
   - Temperature (Celsius to Fahrenheit)
   - Area (square centimeters to square meters)